deeguyz/hoppier/README.md

 # React promise exercise

-This project is an exercise in utilizing asynchronous faker data and displaying tables with proper output
+This project is an exercise in utilizing asynchronous mock data and parsing them to tables

 ### Summary table